Symbolic Humanism Manifesto for the Arts

 Symbolic Humanism asks of every artwork:

-Does it deepen human meaning?
+Does it deepen human meaningfulness?

-Does it awaken attention?
+Does it expand spirit?

 Does it honour human dignity?